rosaAdl/tendermint/docs/architecture/adr-020-block-size.md

 1) Get rid of MaxTxs.
 2) Rename MaxTxsBytes to MaxBytes.
-3) Add MaxHeaderBytes cs parameter (TODO: https://github.com/tendermint/tendermint/blob/8a1a79257e8e8b309cd35bb1fe40bf9b3330fd7d/types/block.go#L195)
-4) Add MaxNumEvidences cs parameter to limit the number of evidences per block.
+3) Add MaxNumEvidences cs parameter to limit the number of evidences per block.

 Proposed default values are:

-- MaxHeaderBytes - 512 bytes (~200 bytes hashes + 200 bytes - 50 UTF-8 encoded symbols of chain ID 4 bytes each in the worst case)
 - MaxNumEvidences - 10

 When we need to ReapMaxBytes from the mempool, we calculate the upper bound as follows: